 - The "J. Allan, Baltimore" inscription on this sextant is that of John Allen (b.
-1786), an "optician and mathematical instrument maker" who appears in Baltimore city directories from 1810 to 1819.
+1786), an "optician and mathematical instrument maker" listed in Baltimore city directories from 1810 to 1819.
 He was the son of James Allen, a noted instrument maker in London.
 And he boasted: "As all Instruments sold by me are graduated by my father’s improved self-correcting engine, for which the Society of Arts voted him their Gold Medal, on the 19th of May, 1810–they are warranted and will be kept in repair one year, gratis."

 - This sextant has a brass frame.
 The silvered scale is graduated every 20 minutes from -5° to +145° and read by vernier with tangent screw and magnifier to 30 seconds of arc.
-It belonged to the College of the Holy Cross in Worcester, Massachusetts.

 - Ref: Deborah J. Warner, "American Octants and Sextants: The Early Years," Rittenhouse 3 (1989): 86-112, on 89.